Early Years Settings

 The Buckinghamshire Children’s Speech and Language Therapy Service works with children and young people from 0 – 25 years.
 We work in partnership with staff in Early Years settings.
 We can provide training, liaison and advice to staff working directly with the child.
 This enskills the key people in the child’s environment, who are then able to develop his/her communication on a daily basis.
 Where appropriate, we may work in small groups or individually with children on specific targets agreed jointly with the child’s family and setting.

-If you have concerns about a child’s communication development, you should first discuss these with the child’s parents, use the Talking Point Progress Checker and try some of the activities on our Communication Carousel.
+If you have concerns about a child’s communication development, you should first discuss these with the child’s parents and try some of the activities on our Communication Carousel.
 Parents can also take a look at the Communication Carousel and play some of the games at home.